-We believe we have know-how in a high-yielding portion of the market that institutional money can't exploit.
+We believe in utilizing a high-yielding portion that is un-investible for larger institutions.
 This allows CIA to potentially generate additional yield and alpha while attempting to mitigate risk to a degree.

 Why is this the case?
-For two primary reasons: 1 - The CEF market is relatively small, clocking in at approximately \$270 billion.
+For two primary reasons: 1 - The CEF market is relatively small, clocking in at approximately \$300 billion.
 2 - The small size means institutional money typically cannot invest due to the size of the market, leaving a market largely owned by retail investors (80%).